This guide covers dental crowns, meant for anyone interested in finding out if crowns are right for them.

 These crowns are complete ceramic crowns made of lithium disilicate.
 E-max is the recent material being used for preparing dental crowns.
 These crowns are extremely durable and appear to be just like your real teeth.
 What adds to the plus points of these lithium disilicate crowns is that they can be used effectively for both front and back restorations.
 However, these crowns are expensive.
 Unsuccessful crowning has been reported by many professionals, especially when dealing with multiple crownings.

-In general, dental crowning requires at least two seatings.
+Traditionally, dental crowns require at least two seatings.

-The first one involves X-ray and other necessary analysis of the tooth that needs to be crowned.
-The doctor then formulates the requirement of the material, size, color, and shape of the crown required.
+The first appointment involves an X-ray and other necessary analysis of the tooth that needs to be crowned.
+Dr. Park can then formulate an idea of your crowns’ requirements, such as its material, size, color, and shape.

-These crowns are highly convenient compared to traditional crowns prepared in the lab.
-The one-day crowning requires you to visit the dentist only once, unlike the traditional crowning, which demands at least two seatings.
+Same-day crowns are highly convenient compared to traditional crowns prepared in the lab.
+The one-day crowning requires just a single visit to the dentist — unlike the traditional crowning, which demands at least two seatings.

-One day crowns are prepared by the dentist himself with the help of the computer setup and intraoral camera, which creates a three-dimensional image of the target tooth.
-Further, a complex machine is known as Chairside Economical Restoration of Esthetic Ceramics (CEREC) is used to prepare the crown by the dentist in his clinic on the same day itself.
+Prepared by the dentist himself with the help of the computer setup and intraoral camera, a three-dimensional image of the ideal tooth is designed on the computer.
+This computer-created design is typically then manufactured via a CEREC machine; a complex machine called the Chairside Economical Restoration of Esthetic Ceramics (CEREC) which is operated by the dentist.

 This is why it is called one day or same-day crown.
-This is done with CAD/CAM technology that speeds the process yet provides with rightly fitted crowns.
+The procedure uses CAD/CAM technology that speedens the process yet provides well-fitted crowns.

-It is important to understand that having a dental crown covers your tooth but does not make it invicincible from decay; you are still prone to getting tooth decay as much as you were prior to the dental crowning.
+Please note that having a dental crown covers your tooth but does not prevent it from decaying; you are still prone to getting tooth decay, similar to before having a crown.

-Hence, increasing the chances of tooth decay and cavity.
-If such a case happened, Dr. Park would treat the decay and carry out the crowning process again.
+If such a case happened, Dr. Park would treat the decay and re-crown the tooth.

-Stay away from food that requires to be chewed extensively.
-For instance, sticky food or food made of refined wheat flour (Maida).
-These foods are capable of sticking and pulling off the temporary crown.
+Stay away from food that requires lots of chewing, for instance, sticky foods or foods made of refined wheat flour.
+These foods are capable of sticking to and pulling off the temporary crown.
 Hence, such foods should be averted.
-Also, try not to eat hard foods like nuts, etc. Such foods might cause breakage of the temporary crown
+Also, avoid hard foods such as nuts.
+These foods can cause breakage of the temporary crown.

 Take extra care while brushing or flossing your teeth.
-Do not brush too hard over the crown.
-While flossing, do not lift the floss.
-It might pull out the crown along with the floss.
-You may slide the floss instead.
+Do not brush too hard over the temporary crown.
+While flossing, also be mindful as the floss could tangle with the temporary crown and loosen it.